Expressive Writing for Cancer Stress Management

 The trial protocol does not specify whether you need to stop taking your current medications, so it's best to discuss this with the trial coordinators or your doctor.

-Is expressive writing safe for cancer patients?
+What prior data suggests that expressive writing is safe for cancer survivors?

 Qian Lu, MD